AML Symptoms – Common symptoms of Acute Myeloid Leukemia

 Tests for AML

-Since AML is a cancer that affects the immature stem cells that grow into red blood cells, white blood cells and platelets, there are several tests that can be used to diagnose AML and decide on a suitable treatment.
-Your doctor should examine your overall health as part of the treatment plan that is developed, but these common tests are commonly used to help with the care of patients who suspect AML.
+Since AML is a cancer that affects the immature stem cells that grow into red blood cells, white blood cells and platelets, there are several tests that can be used to diagnose AML and decide on a suitable treatment to bring AML into remission.
+Your doctor should examine your overall health as part of the treatment plan that is developed.
+These tests are commonly used to help with the care of patients who suspect AML.

 Blood tests are used to examine the complete blood count in a patient.
 CBC consists of measurements for white blood cells, red blood cells and platelets.
 When AML is present, a patient will have more white blood cells, and fewer red blood cells and platelets than normal.
-This is one way in which doctors can screen for AML and decide on a course of treatment to correct the symptoms that are a result of the changes in healthy blood levels.
+Blood tests are one way in which doctors can screen for AML and decide on a course of treatment to correct the symptoms that are a result of the changes in healthy blood levels.

 Bone Marrow Test

-Typically a bone marrow test will confirm the presence of acute myeloid leukemia.
+Typically a bone marrow test will confirm the presence of acute myeloid leukemia in blood and / or bone cells.
 Doctors take a small sample of bone marrow from the patient and examine the sample for the presence of immature blood cells or abnormal cancer cells.
-If 20% or more of the blood cells are immature or abnormal, this may indicate the presence of cancer cells and onset of acute myeloid leukemia.
-This test can also help determine if someone is a good candidate for a stem cell transplant.
+If 20% or more of the blood cells are immature or abnormal, this may indicate the presence of cancer cells and the onset of acute myeloid leukemia.
+This test can also help determine if someone is a good candidate for an allogeneic stem cell transplant.

 A lumbar puncture or spinal tap is performed to take a sample of cerebrospinal fluid (CSF), the fluid surrounding the brain and spinal cord.
-Doctors can then examine the fluid for the presence of cancer cells.
+Doctors can then examine the fluid for the presence of cancer cells like acute myeloid leukemia.

 Various imaging tests, such as CT, Ultrasound and X-rays, can be used to get a clear picture of what is happening inside the body.
-While AML doesn’t form a tumor or other growth that will show up on a scan, a doctor may order imaging tests to help diagnose and decide on treatment for underlying infections or other symptoms that AML can cause.
+While AML doesn’t form a tumor or other growth that will show up on a scan, a doctor may order imaging tests to help diagnose and decide on treatment for underlying infections or other symptoms that acute myeloid leukemia can cause.

 Chromosome or Gene Tests

-Gene changes can be indicative of certain types of AML.
+Gene changes can be indicative of certain types of acute myeloid leukemia.
 Translocation, where two chromosomes switch DNA, can sometimes occur with AML.
-Your doctors may request a cytogenetic analysis to look for these changes in the chromosomes and decide on a treatment plan.
+Your doctors may request a cytogenetic analysis to look for these changes in the chromosomes of cells and decide on a cancer treatment plan.

-In contrast, chronic leukemia (CLL) develops much more slowly over time and can take years to manifest symptoms in a patient.
-While many of the symptoms of chronic leukemia are similar to AML, they tend to be less severe and the disease progresses at a much slower rate.
-Symptoms common to both diseases are:
+In contrast, chronic leukemia (CLL) develops much more slowly over time and can take years to adversely affect the cells and manifest symptoms in a patient.
+While many of the symptoms of chronic leukemia are similar to AML, they tend to be less severe and the cancer progresses at a much slower rate.
+Symptoms common to both types of cancer are:

-- Lumps in the Neck – These are usually the result of swelling of the lymph nodes as they fight off infection.
+- Lumps in the Neck – These are usually the result of swelling of the lymph nodes as they fight off infection throughout the body’s cells.

 - Pain or Swelling in the Belly – This is a result of swelling of the spleen and liver from leukemia.